-Making the Billionaires Pay
+Making the Super-Rich Pay

 Under the leadership of Brazil’s socialist president, the G20 has made a historic agreement to tax the world’s super-rich — now it’s time to make that deal a reality.